 What is BOSS?

 BOSS is the Barbados Optional Savings Scheme.
-Under BOSS, Government will issue public sector employees with a percentage of their salary in bonds.
+Under BOSS, Government will issue public sector workers with a percentage of their salary in bonds.
 These bonds have an interest rate of 5 percent per annum, with interest being paid twice a year, and mature four years from the date of issue.

 While BOSS bonds will be issued directly to public sector workers, Barbadians who are not employed in the public sector can purchase them